 Paul D. Coverdell Peace Corps Fellows Program

 The School of Social Work is a proud Peace Corps partner school and honored to house the Paul D. Coverdell Fellows Program.
 The Coverdell Fellows Program allows returning Peace Corps volunteers to pursue subsidized masters and doctoral degrees.
-At Monmouth, Coverdell Fellows pursue their Master of Social Work (MSW) and have a choice between two concentrations: Clinical Practice with Families and Children (CPFC) or International and Community Development (ICD).
+At Monmouth, Coverdell Fellows pursue their Master of Social Work (MSW) and have a choice between two concentrations: Clinical Practice with Families and Children (CPFC) or Global and Community Practice (GCP).

 Fellows will be awarded either a Resident Assistantship (which will cover room and board) or a Graduate Assistantship (which will provide 6 credit hours tuition remission).